netplexflix/TV-Show-Recommendations-for-Plex/README.md

 # 📺 TV Show Recommendations for Plex 🎯

-This script analyzes your Plex viewing patterns and suggests TV Shows you may enjoy, both from your existing unwatched library and from Trakt's recommendations.
+This script analyzes the Plex viewing patterns of yourself and/or selected users and suggests TV Shows you or your users may enjoy, both from your existing unwatched library and from Trakt's recommendations.
 It can then
 * label unwatched recommended TV Shows in Plex (to create a collection)
 * add new recommendations to Sonarr